ilkopeychev/web-app/README.md

 In the project directory, you can run:

-Before start please run the local json-server which simulates a real one ---> json-server --watch db.json --port 3001
+Before start please run the local json-server which simulates a real one ---> npm server

 ### `npm start`